burninc0de/socialsox/README.md

 # 🧦 SocialSox

-A simple, local Electron app for posting short messages to Mastodon, Twitter, and Bluesky simultaneously.
+A simple, local Electron app for posting short messages to Mastodon, X (aka Twitter), and Bluesky simultaneously.

 ## Features